hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ## Name compression and maximum payload sizes

-It is noted here that many DNS implementations make use of name compression [@RFC1035] in XFR responses to reduce the size of the payload.
-For a simple implementation this will limit the size of an individual payload to something around 16Kb since this is the maximum value of the offset that can be used in the name compression pointer structure.
-(A more sophisticated implementation might use sequential 'sets' of offsets throughout the message to support a larger payload size.)
+It is noted here that name compression [@RFC1035] can be used in XFR responses to reduce the size of the payload, however the maximum value of the offset that can be used in the name compression pointer structure is 16384.
+For some DNS implementations this limits the size of an individual XFR response used in practice to something around the order of 16kB.
+In principle, larger payload sizes can be supported for some responses with more sophisticated approaches (e.g. by pre-calculating the maximum offset required).

 Implementations may wish to offer options to disable name compression for XoT responses to enable larger payloads.
 This might be particularly helpful when